-The 911 Program has had continued engagement with the Iowa Department of Health and Human Services and the 988 crisis centers in Iowa during throughout the 988 implementation.
+The 911 Program has had continued engagement with the Iowa Department of Health and Human Services and the 988 crisis centers in Iowa throughout the 988 implementation.
 The 911 Program provided information and technical background on 911 to the 988 planners.
-There will be a very important intersection of 911 and 988 regarding transfers and operational considerations that the two programs will need to remain engaged on into the future.
-State and national level organizations are going through this roll out of 988 simultaneously.
-While the technical components of transfers from 911 to 988 are relatively easy, discussions regarding operational best practices between 911 and 988 are continuing into 2023.
+There is a very important intersection of 911 and 988 regarding transfers and operational considerations that the two programs will remain engaged into the future.
+This year, three PSAPs (Muscatine County, Johnson County, and Black Hawk County) participated in a pilot program with the state's two 988 centers.
+They tested and developed technology and protocols for warm handoffs from callers who dialed 911, who may be more appropriately assisted through the services offered through 988.
+This capability and relationship between PSAPs and 988 Crisis Centers will continue to expand throughout the state over time.